-We checked out every Toyota crossover and SUV to give you the 2019 rundown!
+We test every available Toyota crossover and SUV to give you the 2019 rundown!

 SUVs don’t get much bigger than the Ford Expedition Max.
 It’s over 18 feet long and is replete with three rows of seats and a workhorse of an engine.
 But is there really a replacement for displacement?

 The Hyundai Kona’s simple and intuitive cabin design paired with smart exterior styling that doesn’t compromise visibility put it high on the list of our favorite CUVs.